Diego Abatantuono

-Diego Abatantuono (born 20 May 1955) is an Italian cinema and theatre actor, and screenwriter, three-time winner of the Nastro d'Argento.
+Diego Abatantuono (born 20 May 1955) is an Italian cinema and theatre actor, comedian and screenwriter, three-time winner of the Nastro d'Argento.

 Biography and career

 Abatantuono was born in Milan to a father of Apulian origin and a mother from Como.
-The latter worked as wardrober in a Milanese jazz and later cabaret club, Derby, whose owner was Abatantuono's uncle.
-He started to work at Derby first in lighting, then as artistic director and later as an actor.
+The latter worked as a wardrober in a Milanese jazz and later cabaret club, Derby, whose owner was Abatantuono's uncle.
+He started to work at Derby first in lighting, then as an artistic director and later as an actor.